codecrafters-io/build-your-own-redis/stage_descriptions/aof-08-ep6.md

 Commands that don't modify data, like `PING`, `GET`, and `ECHO`, should never be written to an AOF file since they don't change any state.

-If the server receives a mix of read and write commands, only the write commands should appear in the AOF file, in the order they were received.
+If the server receives a mix of read and write commands, only the write commands should appear in the AOF file in the order they were received.

 For example, if a client sends: